Joint Managing Conservatorship vs Sole Managing Conservatorship

 This article provides an overview of the differences between joint managing conservatorship and sole managing conservatorship for child custody under Texas law.

 Conservatorship refers to a court ordered relationship between a child and a competent adult.
-Usually that adult is a parent but that is not always the case.
+In most cases the adult appointed as a conservator is a parent but that is not always the case.

 There are several different types of conservators: